Applicant Eligibility Policy

 Applicants who are graduates of international medical schools:

 - The applicant must meet criterions #2, #3, and #4 above.
-The quality and ranking of the candidate's international medical school or Fifth Pathway program is taken into consideration using Resident Fellow Contract 2012 as a guide.
+The quality and ranking of the candidate's international medical school or Fifth Pathway program is taken into consideration using the Gourman Report: a rating of graduate and professional programs in American and International universities as a guide.